Family Law Appeals

 Using the trial court record, Martin Family Law can evaluate your family law appeal.
 We will carefully consider the facts and the law to determine the chances of succeeding.
 Our firm has enjoyed success both at the negotiation table and inside the court room.
 If justice requires an appeal, our dedicated attorney is available to personally handle the analysis and drafting of an appellate brief.

-Our track record in family law appeals include the following published opinions.
-Click on the link to read the decision written by the Court:
+Our track record in family law appeals include the following opinions.
+Click on the links to read the decisions written by the Court:

 Carefully Crafted Briefs

 Many Florida Family Law Appeals are decided without a hearing or oral argument.
 The Court focuses on the written appellate briefs instead.
 This requires that the briefs be clear with the litigant’s arguments at the forefront.
 The Court of appeals also requires that the appellate briefs be within very certain rules.
 Some of the rules vary from court to court, however many are prescribed in the Florida Rules of Appellate Procedure.

 Preserving the right to appeal is important.
 Certain orders are appealable while others are not.
 If there is any question about whether to appeal, consulting with an experienced family law appeals attorney is prudent, especially when deciding if your Divorce Decree should be appealed.
 Inexperienced litigants need to be careful about the potential pitfalls from handling family law appeals.
 If certain deadlines are not met, then the Court might not have jurisdiction to hear the case, even if it has merit.
 Meeting all deadlines in an appeal is imperative.
 So is knowing what orders to appeal and when is paramount.